 Those of us who have been injured by chemicals and or toxic mold know first hand what it feels like to be exposed to something problematic.
 Symptoms after exposure can be crippling, to say the least, and can last for hours, days or weeks.

 So how can we reduce these exposures?
 Is there anything we can do to avoid getting slammed by chemicals and toxic mold?
-Below I’ve outlined everything I’ve done over the years to help reduce and avoid problematic exposures.
+Below I’ve outlined everything I’ve done over the years as I’ve practiced mold and chemical avoidance.
+These are practices I employed early on to help reduce and avoid problematic exposures.

 Recommendations are listed by subject title for ease of reading.